OllieBurke/MCMC_NHEK/README.md

 Flux_Combo.py
 Fluxes.py
 Waveform_MCMC.py
-MCMC_full_run
 MCMC_full
+MCMC_run

 The code Waveform_MCMC.py now generates a signal and avoids unnecessary computation.
 It's more efficient.
-The code MCMC_fun_spin_LISA.py is a code full of functions which are used during the MCMC algorithm.
+The code MCMC_full.py is a code full of functions which are used during the MCMC algorithm.
 The code MCMC_run_spin_LISA.py actually runs the algorithm.

+At the moment, the other parameters (secondary mass, primary mass, distance D and initial phase) are commented out.
+As such, the only parameter that is being estimated is spin.